Meeting Time: March 24, 2022 at 10:00am EDT

 • Default_avatar

-Jack Daly about 2 years ago
+Jack Daly over 2 years ago

 1. Protect residential parking by controlling tourist and daytripper parking.
 Create a metric to limit amount of cars allowed per dwelling based on sq ft or number of bedrooms.
 Do not allow rogue parking on streets.
 Enforce the parking rules you pass.